New York Central/Big Four, Whitewater Division - Indiana & Ohio, Brookville Subdivision

 & Mississippi Railroad was opened a year later through

-Lawrenceburg, though lengthy trackage rights and an incompatible
+Lawrenceburg, but lengthy trackage rights and an incompatible

 track gauge disqualified that as an option for the I&C to